 What on Earth are Coccidia?

 Coccidia are single-celled organisms that infect the intestine.
 They are microscopic parasites detectable on routine fecal tests in the same way that worms are, but coccidia are not worms and are not susceptible to deworming medications.
 They are also not visible to the naked eye.
-Coccidia infection causes a watery diarrhea that is sometimes bloody and can be a life-threatening problem to an especially young or small pet.
+Coccidia infection causes watery diarrhea that is sometimes bloody and can be a life-threatening problem to an especially young or small pet.
 There are many different species of coccidia but for dogs and cats, the most common infections are with coccidia of the genus Cystoisospora.
 Dogs and cats each have their own coccidia species and cannot infect each other, nor can they infect people.

 Where do Coccidia Come from?

-Oocysts (pronounced o'o-sists) are passed in stool.
+Oocysts (pronounced o'o-sists) are passed in the stool.
 In the outside world, the oocysts begin to mature or sporulate, which leaves them able to infect a new host.
-It only takes 12-36 hours for an oocyst to become infective and after that any host that accidentally swallows the oocyst will probably be infected.
+It only takes 12-36 hours for an oocyst to become infective and after that, any host that accidentally swallows the oocyst will probably be infected.
 Because the oocyst becomes infective in such a short time, it is important to remove stool as quickly as possible so that the pet's environment does not become contaminated with infective oocysts.